Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Graphs of Bounded Neighborhood Diversity

-However, Lemma~\ref{lem:assignment_equivalence} cannot be used directly, as the global linear constraints allow us to distinguish small differences in cardinalities, even if the cardinalities are large; consider for example the constraint $\left[|X_1| = |X_2| + 1\right]$.
+It is worth noting that Lemma~\ref{lem:assignment_equivalence} cannot be used directly, as the global linear constraints allow us to distinguish small differences in cardinalities, even if the cardinalities are large; consider for example the constraint $\left[|X_1| = |X_2| + 1\right]$.
 We use the approach outlined in Subsection~\ref{subsec:mso_and_its_extensions}, Pre-evaluations.
 This approach relies on Definitions~\ref{def:pre-evaluation} and~\ref{def:complying_pre-evaluation}.
-We simply guess all possible outcomes of the cardinality constraints (the number of such outcomes is clearly bounded by $2^{|\varphi|}$) and later ensure that our assignment obeys those constraints by an Integer Linear Program.
+We simply guess all possible outcomes of the (global) cardinality constraints (the number of such outcomes is clearly bounded by $2^{||\varphi||}$) and later ensure that our assignment obeys those constraints by an Integer Linear Program.

 \begin{definition} A shape $sh$ is \emph{admissible} with respect to a pre-evaluation $\beta$ if for any variable assignment $\mu$ of the shape $sh$ we have $G, \mu \models \beta(\varphi)$. \end{definition}